 - Business markets: Acquire goods and services for additional transformation or for applying in their production process.

-- Resellers market: Procure services and goods for reselling it at a gain.
+- Resellers market: Procure services and goods for reselling it at a profit.

-- Institutional markets: It is made up of hospitals, schools, prisons, nursing homes, and other institutions which supplies goods and services to people in their responsibility.
+- Institutional markets: It includes hospitals, schools, prisons, nursing homes, and other institutions which supplies goods and services to people in their responsibility.

 - Media public: It includes TV, magazines, newspaper, radio, etc.